broughtj/Fin5350/Notes/Economics.md

 ## Economics is About Arbitrage

 The behavioral paradigm central to economics is that of the trader whose Smithean propensity to truck and barter locates and creates opportunities for mutual gains.
-This paradigm is constrasted with that of the maximizing engineer who allocates scarce resources among alternatives.
+This paradigm is contrasted with that of the maximizing engineer who allocates scarce resources among alternatives.
 As several of the essays in the volume have suggested, the maximization paradigm is the fatal methodological flaw in modern economics.

 ## Economics is About a Game Within Rules